Scenarios and Innovation: How Do the Differing Contexts of Multiple Scenarios Help Drive Innovation?

 When discussing scenarios and innovation, I am often asked how scenario planning helps drive innovation.
 Here are six key points to consider:

 - Scenarios increase the productivity of brainstorming and idea discovery.
 Because scenarios force people into other social, economic, political and technological possibilities, the constraints of the present and the noose of their assumptions loosen.
 They allow themselves to play more freely in these open but bounded spaces.
-The logics within the scenario help people see possibilities through a new lens, thus recognizing some they might ignore given the norms of their day-to-day environment.
+The logics in the scenario helps people see possibilities through a new lens, thereby recognizing some they might otherwise ignore given the norms of their day-to-day environment.

 - Scenarios create a context to inform product, process and business model innovation.
-Because they exist outside of a particular domain, they can, unlike other models, be applied broadly.
+Because they exist outside a particular domain, they can be applied broadly, unlike other models.
 CAD tools can’t build models of processes.
 Process modelers don’t simulate a business model.
-Scenarios, however, can help people imagine how any of these would exist in a different set of circumstances, perhaps challenging underlying assumptions that would suggest different design choices.
-They also create a holistic background where complicated ideas that include many processes and require several business models to perform simultaneously can be examined together.
+Scenarios, however, can help people imagine how any of these might exist in different circumstances, perhaps challenging underlying assumptions that would lead to different design choices.
+They also create a holistic context in which complex ideas involving many processes and requiring several business models to operate simultaneously can be examined together.
 The stories and logic within scenarios help people see patterns, connections, multiple interactions and feedback loops they might miss if their focal point is too close to an issue.

-- Scenarios improve existing ideas as people imagine how they might play out by “wind tunneling” them.
+- Scenarios improve existing ideas by helping people imagine how they might play out through “wind tunneling.”
 Take a particular automobile design that many consider just right.
 Take the attributes of that design through a set of scenarios.
 It is likely that some of those attributes will be more appealing under one set of circumstances than another.
 Scenarios can help highlight weaknesses, reinforce strengths, and, as mentioned above, discover missing attributes or, even better, mistakes before they are marketed (in the scenario context, mistakes are ideas that don’t appear to have any appeal, regardless of the scenario).

-- Scenarios create stories that help facilitate and inspire dialog in communities.
+- Scenarios create stories that help facilitate and inspire dialogue in communities.
 In the form of thought leadership, scenarios become viral forces for helping customers, clients, or constituencies imagine different futures.
-This helps customers think about contributing input that they might not have contributed if they were only presented with current products, processes or business model.
+This helps customers consider contributing input they might not have if they were only presented with current products, processes or the business model.

 - Scenarios can help mitigate risk in innovations by creating a set of circumstances that test the robustness of a product, process or business model idea.
-By testing ideas against an appropriate level of abstraction, organizations can focus on internal and external knowledge about possible forces acting on an idea, and thus imagine possible ramifications before they happen, and then start understanding the implications of those events.
+By testing ideas against an appropriate level of abstraction, organizations can focus on internal and external knowledge of possible forces acting on an idea, imagine potential ramifications before they occur, and then begin to understand the implications of those events.
 Many caught flatfooted by the COVID-19 pandemic, the 9/11 attacks, the Gulf oil spill, and other large catastrophes would have done well to practice futures at an operational level.
-We are regularly reminded that the team at Twitter never modeled their success or that Facebook didn’t have a practice scenario for a future in which their vision of privacy was a mismatch with their audience.
+We are regularly reminded that the team at Twitter never modeled their success, and that Facebook didn’t have a practice scenario for a future in which their vision of privacy mismatched their audience’s expectations.
 The practice of building scenarios exists and should be used more effectively.
 Boards should encourage their executives to build scenarios as a central tool for risk management and innovation.

 Scenarios and Innovation: A Note on the Public Sector

-These observations primarily reflect commercial situations but also should also be considered for public sector investments such as process innovations, new models of constituency interactions, service innovations or agency interactions.
-Scenarios can drive public sector innovations such as trade and immigration policy, imagining the future of cities, counties, regions or states, military actions and shifting citizen expectations and capabilities, such as how to shape government innovation for digital transformation.
+These observations primarily reflect commercial situations but should also be considered for public sector investments, such as process innovations, new models of constituency interactions, service innovations or agency interactions.
+Scenarios can drive public sector innovation, including trade and immigration policy, imagining the future of cities, counties, regions or states, military actions and shifting citizen expectations and capabilities, such as how to shape government innovation for digital transformation.

 Scenarios can also help inform policy positions and the marketing of policy by helping constituents imagine the future that the policy is designed to help realize.
-Scenarios offer policymakers a bigger canvas than any one issue can create and, therefore, a better place to articulate their visions for the future.
+Scenarios offer policymakers a larger canvas than any single issue can provide and, therefore, a better place to articulate their visions for the future.

 Want to read more on scenarios and innovation?
 Click here for more serious insights.